ZcashFoundation/zebra/book/src/user/run.md

 But `zcashd` prefers peers on the default ports, so that it can't be used for DDoS attacks on other networks.

-The major constraint we've found on `zebrad` performance is the network weather, especially the ability to make good connections to other Zcash network peers.

 Zebra needs some peers which have a round-trip latency of 2 seconds or less.
 If this is a problem for you, please let us know!